Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Password Vaults

+((Intro))
+A **password vault** is a secure digital storage tool that manages and stores various passwords, PINs, and other sensitive information.
+These vaults encrypt the user's password database with a master password – the master key to access all stored information.
+The benefits of password vaults include:

+- **Enhanced Security:** Offers a secure method to store and manage passwords, using strong encryption to protect sensitive information from unauthorized access.
+- **Convenience:** Automatically fills in passwords on websites and apps, reducing the burden of remembering multiple complex passwords and decreasing the risk of typing errors.
+- **Password Integrity:** Helps users generate and retrieve complex passwords, which enhances security by minimizing the reuse and predictability of passwords.

+Password vaults are essential for both individuals and businesses to maintain strong security practices and protect their digital assets from cyber threats.
+((Intro))

 - [BitWarden](https://bitwarden.com/) !star2!
 Open source password management solution, can be self-hosted
 - [1Password](https://1password.com/) Popular cloud-hosted password manager
 - [KeePass](https://keepass.info/) Free, open source, light-weight, and easy-to-use password manager.